 DNA Fingerprinting

 Each living organism has a particular sequence of molecules in their genetic code called DNA (deoxyribonucleic acid) that is the base for modern taxonomic determination and the most reliable method for species determination.
 In more technical language, DNA barcoding is the usage of standardized DNA region as tool for fast and reliable identification of known species and to detect undescribed species.
 Researchers utilize a short DNA sequence (about 700bp) from the mitochondrial protein-coding gene (as cytochrome c oxidase subunit I, COI) that differs by several percent between even closely metazoan related species as an adequate “barcode to distinguish species, even among precious coral species.
-Recent studies have shown that new perfected methods of DNA fingerprinting can be performed in a cost-effective way, using a fraction of the sample, typically 20-50 mg (0,10 - 0,25 carats)), but sometimes 25 mg (0,125 ct).
+Recent studies have shown that new perfected methods of DNA fingerprinting can be performed in a cost-effective way, using a fraction of the sample, typically 20-50 mg (0,10 - 0,25 carats).

 Although destructive, implying the removal of a fraction of the sample, given the nature of the majority of precious coral finished samples (e.g. drilled beads, cabochons, carvings) the sample collection may be safely performed in an inconspicuous part of the item (e.g. inside the drill hole, in the base of the cabochon or carving).
 Considering the amount that is needed for the analysis (less than 0,13 ct) and the nature of the samples, DNA fingerprinting constitutes an adequate gemmological minimally destructive method for the determination of the species of biogenic gem materials, in this case, precious corals.